top of page

 Birth is a tremendous experience and a journey into the unknown.
 Many couples find the presence of an experienced woman knowledgeable about normal birth a comforting and reassuring presence during their labor and delivery.
 Women who provide professional labor support are called "doulas."

-Studies show that laboring mothers who have trained continuous support in labor experience:
+Studies show that laboring mothers who have support from a doula generally experience:

 • Fewer complications

-• Decreased use of Pitocin (artificial oxytocin used for induction and augmentation of labor)
+• Have decreased use of Pitocin (artificial oxytocin used for induction and augmentation of labor)

-• Higher APGAR score for baby (which means baby is more stable post birth and less likely to have complications or be in the NICU)
+• Give birth to a baby with a higher APGAR score (which means baby is more stable post birth and less likely to have complications or be in the Neonatal Intensive Care Unit [NICU])

 “Published data indicate that one of the most effective tools to improve labor and delivery outcomes is the continuous presence of support personnel, such as a doula.
 A Cochrane meta-analysis of 12 trials and more than 15,000 women demonstrated that the presence of continuous one-on-one support during labor and delivery was associated with improved patient satisfaction and a statistically significant reduction in the rate of cesarean delivery (111).
 Given that there are no associated measurable harms, this resource is probably underutilized.”